Front Range Fed

 • Place the chicken breast in the bottom of the crockpot and sprinkle the Italian seasoning over the top.

-• Pour the full bottle of Buffalo Wild Wings Parmesan Garlic Sauce over the chicken.
+• Pour the Parmesan garlic sauce over the chicken.

 • Add the cream cheese, Parmesan cheese, and chicken broth to the top of the sauce.